 Its skill imbues the weapon in death, and it does a lot of damage to pretty much anything you use it against.
 The weapon is just an all-around good weapon, and it is one of the best Curved Swords you can get in the game.

 Sword fashioned from a delicate wing, suffused with the magic of the stars.
 Strong attack unleashes a wave of enchanted light.
 Crafted from a relic of the Naturalborn of the Void who is said to have assailed the Eternal City.

-Location: Found in a small chest at the top of the ruins in southern Uhl Palace Ruins.
+Location: Found in a small chest at the top of southern Uhl Palace Ruins ruins.

 This is a weapon that is based on the Astel fight.
-The skill actually shoves a purple Nebula in front of you and explodes, dealing a ton of damage to whoever is near it.
-The skill does a ton of damage to Poise so it is a great way to Riposte a boss or a large enemy.
+The skill shoves a purple Nebula in front of you and explodes, dealing a ton of damage to whoever is near it.
+The skill damages Poise, so it is a great way to Riposte a boss or a large enemy.

-It is a special weapon so you can’t change out its skill and it is also upgraded with Somber Smithing Stones.
-It is a very cool-looking weapon that is very good if you enjoy using its skill a lot.
+It is a special weapon, so you can’t change its skill, and it is also upgraded with Somber Smithing Stones.
+It is a very cool-looking weapon that is very good if you greatly enjoy using its skill.
 If you don’t, it is still a good weapon because of its speed and damage output.

 3. Magma Blade

 Curved sword with a blade fashioned from the lava of Mt.
 Gelmir.
 An armament of the man-serpents, impossible for a human to have made.
 Deals fire damage.

 Location: Dropped by lizardmen wielding the Magma Blade at Volcano Manor.

 It looks fun if you have seen an enemy use this weapon.
 Yes, you can get the weapon from them.
 You just need to defeat them until they finally drop it.
 Having lava out of the sword is a nice skill for this weapon, and it deals insane amounts of damage if you can get the enemy stuck in it.